The film opens with a scrolling shot of a marble wall: a tribute to all the officers killed in the line of duty in the city of San Francisco.

 He makes it and answers the Scorpio's call.
 Harry next has to make a train that is leaving the station immediately.
 Barely making it, he jumps on and rides to the next checkpoint.
 Chico continues to follow.
 Harry answers the next call, and Scorpio laughs as he tells Harry that he's going to have a long run now.

 While running, Harry is accosted by three thugs who try to take the money bag.
 It's a short delay, but Harry can't afford it, and he quickly beats the three goons down.
 He sprints to the phone, but a man answers it before Harry can.
-Scorpio hangs up, but calls back immediately, giving Harry instructions to run to a park and meet him there.
+Scorpio hangs up, but calls back immediately, giving Harry instructions to run to Mission Davis Park and meet him there at the foot of the cross.
 Chico follows but keeps a safe distance.

 In his office, the hot-headed Bressler is talking to the chief on the phone; the chief is not happy that Harry and Chico disobeyed orders.
 Harry tells Bressler he'll quit when this is over, if that's what the chief wants.
 They get a call from a doctor at an emergency room: the doctor reports treating a man with a stab wound in the leg.

-Harry is called to a meeting with the District Attorney.
-He is shocked and disgusted that the DA is going to release Scorpio, because Harry's search of the killer's home was illegal (the issue of probable cause is never brought up).
-A local by-the-book judge backs up the D.A.'s claim, and the D.A. condescendingly chastises Harry about the suspect's rights.
+Harry is called to a meeting with William Rothko, the Assistant District Attorney.
+He is shocked and disgusted that the DA is going to release Scorpio, because Harry's search of the killer's home was illegal (the issue of probable cause is never brought up) and the rifle that is the murder weapon is inadmissible as evidence.
+Bannerman, a local by-the-book judge, backs up Rothko's claim, and the D.A. condescendingly chastises Harry about the suspect's rights.
 Harry fumes and wants to know about the rights of the victims, but the arrogant and unfeeling D.A. does not care.
 "That's the law", he says, and Harry retorts: "Then the law is crazy!"

 As he's leaving, Harry says that as soon as Scorpio slips up, Harry will be there to arrest him.
 The D.A. warns that he won't stand for harassment.
 Harry says that Scorpio is a sociopathic con artist and he will not stop his killing spree, as "he likes it too much".